cloudfoundry/guardian/grootfs/README.md

 ### Initializing a store

-If you have an existing XFS or BTRFS filesystem mounted, you can use this to hold GrootFS's image store.
+If you have an existing XFS filesystem mounted, you can use this to hold GrootFS's image store.
 To create a store directory within your existing mountpath:

 ```